zach-taylor/zach-taylor.github.io/_posts/2014-02-24-ncdc-2014-web-application.md

 It could potentially take a full-time engineer less than one day to fix this and implement it properly.

 ##### Known Session Identifiers
 We fixed this issue by implementing session management in our application.
-For reference we used this cheat sheet: https://www.owasp.org/index.php/Session_Management_Cheat_Sheet
+For reference we used this cheat sheet: [Session Management Cheat Sheet](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet)

 The session gets properly set in the user’s browser and has the HttpOnly and Secure options added to prevent tampering and hijack attempts.